 By providing a PE curriculum that ensures progression and repetition, pupils will develop the skills and knowledge needed to meet the end of key stage expectations.
 Pupils should leave St James’ with a keen interest in PE, with a willingness to participate eagerly in every lesson, displaying positive attitudes and the ability to make informed choices about engaging in extra-curricular sports.
 They are resilient when faced with new challenges and work as a part of a team, knowing how to improve their own and other’s performances, with the ability to work independently.
 They should feel inspired from their PE lessons and have a willingness to practice new skills in a range of different activities and situations.
 Pupils will have the ability to swim at least 25m and know how to remain safe in and around water.
 Pupils have exceptional levels of originality, imagination, and creativity in their techniques, tactics and choreography.
 Pupils will have a knowledge of local athletes having learned about other cultures, respecting diversity, and recognising and celebrating each other’s talents and gifts.
 Pupils go on in later life with a love of being physically active and know the benefits of exercise on their health and mental wellbeing.

 Engaging Learning Opportunities

-This year pupils from Years 1-6 participated in an ELO day for PE and the choice was Golf!
+Last year pupils from Years 1-6 participated in an ELO day for PE and the choice was Golf!
 Many pupils hadn't experienced playing Golf before and they thoroughly enjoyed the experience.
 So much so that we are hoping pupils will take up the sport in the future!
 A big thank you to Mr Jeffrey for organising this experience day.